-Bulkhead deck in a passenger ship means the uppermost deck at any point in the subdivision length $L_s$ to which the main bulkheads and the ship's shell are carried watertight and the lowermost deck from which passenger and crew evacuation will not be impeded by water in any stage of flooding for damage cases defined in Section 2.
+Bulkhead deck in a passenger ship is the uppermost deck, to which the main bulkheads and the ship's shell are carried watertight.
 The bulkhead deck may be a stepped deck.
-In a cargo ship the freeboard deck may be taken as the bulkhead deck.

 The deepest subdivision load line is the waterline, which corresponds to the deepest draught permitted by applicable subdivision requirements.